Karvp/tls-client-simple-file-uploader/README.md

 ```

 > [!CAUTION]
-> Some arguments like `files`, `data`, and `json` are blocked due to conflicts but not all.
-Please keep the request body empty unless you know how to work with HTTP
+> Some arguments like `files`, `data`, and `json` are blocked due to conflicts but maybe not all.
+Please keep the request body empty unless you know how to work with it

 # License
 See [License](./LICENSE)